• Skip to main content

 Oct 26, 2024; East Rutherford, New Jersey, USA; Notre Dame Fighting Irish quarterback Riley Leonard (13) throws the ball during the first half against the Navy Midshipmen at MetLife Stadium.

-Category: College Football, Fact or Fiction, NewsTag: Big 12, Carson Beck, Colorado Buffaloes, Deion Sanders, Georgia Bulldogs, josh heupel, Marcus Freeman, Nico Iamaleava, Notre Dame Fighting Irish, Riley Leonard, Shedeur Sanders, Tennessee Volunteers, Travis Hunter
+Category: College Football, Fact or Fiction, NewsTag: Big 12, Carson Beck, Colorado Buffaloes, Deion Sanders, Georgia Bulldogs, Marcus Freeman, Nico Iamaleava, Notre Dame Fighting Irish, Riley Leonard, Shedeur Sanders, Tennessee Volunteers, Travis Hunter

 FacebookTweetPin